johannschopplich/kirby-helpers/README.md

 ## Requirements

+- Kirby 3 or higher

 > [!NOTE]
-> This plugin is compatible with Kirby 3 and Kirby 4.
+> Yes, that includes Kirby 4!

 ## Installation